Do patients talk?

 This method is helpful if you need assistance in identifying the types of questions that are appropriate to ask.

 2. You can use the search field to find your questions.
-If you are using the Google Chrome browser, you can click the microphone icon to speak your question and you will see your words appear in the search field.
+If you are using the Google Chrome browser, you can use the speech to text option by clicking on the microphone icon.
+As you speak into your microphone, you will see the words appear in the search field.

 Why don't I have a list of the questions I asked while taking the history?